VojtaStruhar/godot-freecam-plugin/README.md

 - Turn the movement on/off with `Tab`
 - Move using `WASD`
 - Fly up and down with `Space` / `Shift`
+- You can change your flying speed with the mouse scroll wheel.

 ## Roadmap